 Can I give flax seeds to chicks?

 Yes, you can give them some flax seeds, but these seeds are not advisable for their diet.
 Chicks don’t need a lot of omega-3.
 The nutrients they need are protein, carbohydrates, and vitamins.
 If you want to add flax seeds to their diet, give them the right amount.

 How often should I give flax seeds to the chickens?

 You should only give one tablespoon of flax seeds each day.
 Treats, like flax seeds, must be only ten percent of their diet.
 Overfeeding may endanger them.

-Can chickens eat flax seed?
+Can chickens eat flax seeds?
 Indeed, they can!
 Flax seeds have many benefits to chickens.
-If given correctly, you can expect healthier hens laying more good quality eggs.
+If given correctly, you can expect healthier hens to lay more good quality eggs.
 You can also combine flax seeds with other treats to get more positive results.
 Yet don’t forget to give them in moderation.

 Joseph Hudson has been raising chickens for over 15 years.
 In 2018, he completed the Agriculture & Natural Resources program at Mt.
 San Antonio College.
 He currently raises over 1400 chickens on his 7.5-hectare farm.
 He keeps sharing his experience on raising healthy and happy chickens on Chicken Scratch The Foundry.